-At Lupton Fawcett, we work closely with our clients in order to assist them in identifying the type of absence that they are dealing with and the steps that they need to take in order to ensure that the risk of disputes and employment tribunal claims is minimised.
+At Lupton Fawcett, our HR legal advice solicitors work closely with our clients in order to assist them in identifying the type of absence that they are dealing with and the steps that they need to take in order to ensure that the risk of disputes and employment tribunal claims is minimised.

 If you have any questions about any aspects of absence management, we can help you.
 Our Leeds, Sheffield and York teams offer a range of legal services to businesses in Yorkshire and the surrounding areas.
 To speak to one of our lawyers, simply call 0333 323 5292 or send us an email.
 Alternatively, fill out the enquiry form and tell us a suitable time to call you back.

 Employees are entitled to take a reasonable amount of unpaid time off work when it is necessary to deal with certain unexpected or sudden events affecting a dependant.
 This right is available to all employees irrespective of:

 - Whether they are employed on a permanent, temporary or fixed-term basis